spiritedtechie/fitr-service-auth/README.md

 Description
 -----------

-A simple microservice for user auth. built using Dropwizard and MongoDB.
+A simple microservice for user auth, built using Dropwizard and MongoDB.

 JWT is used as the auth token returned to a authenticated user.